 Thanks to Cote, Todd Sedano and Mike Gehard for their contributions to this quiz and the resource library in this post.

 Over the past half century or so, the art of developing software has elevated itself to a point where how well you develop software quite literally can make or break you in a market.
 Google rose from nothing to set the bar for the entire internet essentially on the ability to continuously deliver exceptional user experiences.
 Uber disrupted the entire taxi industry using an exceptional software experience, and without a single car to their name.
-The threat and promise technology presents has established companies like Allstate and Home Depot to be “all in” on becoming technology companies to secure and extend their footing in their markets.
+The threat and promise technology presents has established companies like Home Depot to be “all in” on becoming technology companies to secure and extend their footing in their markets.

 However, in order to produce quality software at the seemingly dizzying pace these companies do, many find they must jettison many of the traditional software development practices and tools they grew up with.
 This even means fundamentally changing culture.
 Regardless of the changes, once embraced, it translates to an environment where developers become dramatically more productive, at a sustainable pace and in a friendlier workplace.

 This quiz was developed to test organizations on how fluent they are in modern development techniques.

 For those that would like extra information on the topics covered in the test, here is a handy reading list that can act as a primer for learning more about the new approaches to development that can unlock software productivity and help accelerate your organization to be a modern software development shop.
 Of course, reading is never a comparable substitute for immersing yourself in this process live.
 For that, we recommend requesting to visit a Pivotal Labs site and get a tour.
 We are happy to invite you in and show you!
 Seeing is believing, after all.